MannMatias/MannMatias/README.md

 🚀 **Full Stack Developer | Java & React | Software Architect Enthusiast**
 💡 Passionate about building scalable systems, optimizing code, and solving real-world problems.
-🎯 Always eager to learn new technologies and take on challenging projects.
+🎯 Always ready to learn new technologies and take on challenging projects.

 ---